 Road transport’s importance

-Trucks transport 91% of New Zealand’s total freight by weight, with 7% going by rail and 2% on coastal shipping according to the Government’s 2014 National Freight Demands Study.
+The road freight transport industry employs 32,868 people (2.0% of the workforce) and has a gross annual turnover of $6 billion.
+Trucks transport 92% of New Zealand’s total freight by weight, with 6% going by rail and 2% on coastal shipping according to the Government’s 2017/18 National Freight Demands Study.

 There are many reasons why road freight is the mode of choice for most people and businesses needing goods moved:

 - Most freight travels less than 100 kilometres.
 Rail, which is best suited to hauling bulk items 300 kilometres or more, is less fuel and cost efficient over such relatively short distances.

 - Rail with its inflexible timetables and restricted network can’t provide the personalised, door-to-door, on-demand service the modern truck delivers.
 It simply doesn’t go where much of the freight goes and when the customer wants it.

 - Livestock, perishable items such as groceries, fruit and vegetables, refrigerated and dangerous goods, like LPG, aren’t suited to the repeated transhipping rail requires.